yaya2devops/aws-cloud-project-bootcamp/journal/student-portal.md

 Along the way, students will need to check other resources & documents in order to keep up with weekly challenges.

 > I'm good with my email being exposed.
 Feel free to email me if you require help.
-Ill be more then happy to assist.
+Ill be more than happy to assist.